-While living with my parents staves off the pressures of the real world, I had always envisioned having more autonomy at this stage of my life.
+While living with my parents staves off the pressures of the real world, I had always envisioned having more autonomy at this stage.
 Now I realize that adulthood in Singapore is eerily like adolescence, except with greater stress and more responsibilities.
-Instead of going to school, I go to work; instead of receiving pocket money, I give my parents allowance.
+Instead of going to school, I go to work; instead of receiving pocket money, I give my parents an allowance.
 Every other aspect of my life has remained almost the same even after becoming a working adult and living in my childhood home is a daily reminder of this truth.

 I sighed as I looked through the songs in my playlist.
-One step forward and two steps back— I had moved out during college only to come right back to living with my parents as an adult.
-Gathering the courage to move out from my parents’ apartment is the step I need to take to stop feeling like I’m only going backwards.
-For now, I’ll work towards having a place I can call my own— one where I will be able to have friends over for weekend house parties and to wallow in self-pity and pain as we go through adulthood together.
+One step forward and two steps back; I had moved out during college only to come right back to living with my parents as an adult.
+Gathering the courage to move out of my parents’ apartment is the step I need to take to stop feeling like I’m only going backward.
+For now, I’ll work towards having a place I can call my own, one where I will be able to have friends over for weekend house parties and to wallow in self-pity and pain as we go through adulthood together.

 Feature image by Sherryl Cheong, based on illustrations by Sanny Van Loon and Alexis Adaos